spenibus/rss-filter-php/readme.txt

    -  a regular expression usable by PCRE (preg_*), ex: "/(foo|bar)/siu"
-   -  when at least one "titleMatch" matches the title of an item from one of the sources, the item is kept titleMatchNot
+   -  when at least one "titleMatch" matches the title of an item from one of the sources, the item is kept
+   -  this works like the logical operator "OR" titleMatchNot
    -  a regular expression usable by PCRE (preg_*), ex: "/(foo|bar)/siu"
-   -  when at least one "titleMatchNot" matches the title of an item from one of the sources, the item is discarded before
+   -  when at least one "titleMatchNot" matches the title of an item from one of the sources, the item is discarded titleMatchMust
+   -  a regular expression usable by PCRE (preg_*), ex: "/(foo|bar)/siu"
+   -  when at least one "titleMatchMust" doesn't match the title of an item from one of the sources, the item is discarded
+   -  this works like the logical operator "AND" before
    -  a string representing time than can be parsed by "strtotime()"
    -  personally recommended format: "2014-12-31 23:59:59 +1200"